FSB Border Service of Russia: Armenia

 The basis for the deployment of Russian border guards in Armenia is an interstate agreement concluded on September 30, 1992.
 The border department of the FSB of Russia in Armenia includes four border detachments: one in Gyumri, Armavir, Artashat and Meghri, as well as a separate checkpoint at the Zvartnots International Airport.
 The maintenance of about 4.5 thousand Russian border guards in Armenia is financed from the budgets of both states.
 Russian border guards also guard the borders of Armenia with Turkey and Iran.
+On 9 May 2024, Russian Presidential spokesman Dmitry Peskov announced that Russian border guards will continue to serve on Armenia's borders with Iran and Turkey, at the request of the Armenian side.

 Tajikistan

 From 1992 to 2005, there was a Group of Russian Border Troops in the Republic of Tajikistan.
+Border guards were repeatedly and credibly suspected of being involved in the drugs trade across the Tajik-Afghan border.
+Senior officers arranged transfers by military aircraft.

 Abkhazia

-In Abkhazia, the base of the coast guard patrol ships of the Russian FSB Border Guard Service is located in the seaside town of Ochamchira.
+In Abkhazia, the base of the coast guard patrol ships of the Russian FSB Border Guard Service is located in the seaside town of Ochamchire.
 The goal is to assist the Abkhaz Navy in ensuring the security of its maritime borders.